hamb0n-3/osinter/docs/modules/internal_modules.md

 cloudcheck: True
 ```

-These modules are executing core functionality that is normally essential for a typical BBOT scan.
+These modules are executing core functionality that is normally essential for a typical OSINTER scan.
 Let's take a quick look at each one's functionality:

 ### aggregate